dgor82/dgor82.github.io/style_guide_code.md

 - components where I need multiple implementations, or
 - cases requiring mocking for testing.

-Interfaces are justified only when I actually have polymorphic behaviour or need to mock for testing or wrap in Decorators, Virtual Proxies (etc.) — but never solely to enable injection!
-With no interface, I simply register and inject the concrete type.
+Interfaces are justified only when I actually have polymorphic behaviour or need to mock for testing or wrap implementations in Decorators, Virtual Proxies (etc.) — but never solely to enable injection!
+Thus, when there is no interface, I simply register the concrete type `.AsSelf()`.

 Overall, my goal with this approach is maintaining loose coupling and testability where it adds genuine value while avoiding the complexity trap of over-abstraction, unnecessary indirection, and the ["noun bias" problem](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html) where simple actions become wrapped in artificial object hierarchies.

 ### DI Container Libraries

-The above discussion relates to the *technique* of DI, not to the use of the *technology* of DI Container Libraries.
-For the latter, I stick to basic usage of `Microsoft.Extensions.DependencyInjection` (e.g. no advanced / custom Lifestyles or other features where regular business logic can do the job, e.g. for cache expiration).
+The above discussion relates only to the *technique* of DI, not to the *technology* facilitating it (i.e. DI Container Libraries).
+Here, my library of choice is `Autofac` (see [Why Autofac](https://mattburke.dev/why-autofac/)).
+I avoid 'sophisticated use', where regular business logic can do the job.

 The main motivation for the use of a DI Container is avoiding repetitive, manual object graph compositions which represent a repetition of the information already contained in constructors.
-In large projects, apply `Convention over Configuration` pattern and use `Scrutor` to extend MS.DI with auto-registration capability.
+In large projects, I rely on auto-registration based, enabled by the `Convention over Configuration` pattern.

+## Aspect-Oriented Programming (AOP)

+Sounds great in theory, but is prone to over-engineering in practice.
+For most typical cross-cutting concerns (like *logging*, *error handling*, *validation*, *security*...), I find it easier to stick to very specific and local/targeted implementations. *Auditing* usually come 'for free' when using Event Sourcing for persistence, which is my default.

+Caching (e.g. for Repositories) has been one of the few examples, where AOP came in handy.
+I restrict myself to AOP by Design, i.e. no dynamic interception or compile-time weaving, which are mostly useful for legacy projects.

 # Mixed Paradigm (OOP ⋃ FP)